Key features of this course:

 112 must include AS Biology

-The University will consider each application on its individual merits and will recognise a range of qualifications not currently included in the Tariff, including Access courses, European Baccalaureate and pre-2002 qualifications such as GNVQ.
-Please note that Physical Geography shortlisted applicants will be invited to an interview.
+The University will consider each application on its individual merits and will recognise a range of qualifications not currently included in the Tariff, including pre-2002 qualifications such as GNVQ.
+Please note that Physical Geography shortlisted applicants may be invited to an interview.

 - Course content